NeoGeographyToolkit/StereoPipeline/docs/tools/ipfind.rst

     Set the maximum number of IP to find in the whole image.
 If not specified, use instead the value of ``--ip-per-tile``.

--t, --tile-size <integer (default: 256)>
-    The tile size for processing interest points.
-Useful when working with large images.

 --ip-per-tile <integer (default: 250)>
     Set the maximum number of IP to find in each tile.
+The tile size is set with ``--tile-size``.

 -g, --gain <float (default: 1)>
     Increasing this number will increase the gain at which interest